 Verdict

 Mint isn’t the strongest tool for forecasting investments.
-But, it’s very useful for analyzing your personal financing, By understanding how today’s snapshot can affect your long-term planning, you’re already on the road to success.
+But, it’s very useful for analyzing your financing.
+By understanding how today’s snapshot can affect your long-term planning, you’re already on the road to success.

 See Related: Revolut Review